Back to Blog

 ).order_by('-sold_count')[:5]

-Personal Experience Note: Initially, I used to write analytics queries directly in views, but this led to messy, hard-to-maintain code.
-Creating a dedicated analytics class has made it much easier to test and modify metrics as requirements change.
+Personal Experience Note: I used to write analytics queries in views, but this led to messy, hard-to-maintain code.
+We now have a dedicated analytics class that makes it really easy to test and change metrics when the requirements change.

 # views.py